apollographql/apollo/docs/source/intro/benefits.md

 Managing data in modern applications is challenging.
 Most applications require:

-* Distinct front-end clients for different platforms (web, iOS, etc.), each with different data requirements
+* Distinct front-end clients for multiple platforms (web, iOS, etc.), each with different data requirements
 * A backend that serves data to clients from multiple sources (Postgres, Redis, etc.)
 * Complex state and cache management for both the frontend and the backend

 By adopting GraphQL and Apollo, you can reduce these challenges considerably.
 GraphQL's declarative model helps you create a consistent, predictable API you can use across all of your clients.
-As you add, remove, or migrate back-end data stores, that API doesn't change from the client's perspective.
+As you add, remove, and migrate back-end data stores, that API doesn't change from the client's perspective.

-Even with many other advantages, **GraphQL's single greatest benefit is the developer experience it provides.** It's straightforward to add new types and fields to your GraphQL API, and similarly straightforward for your clients to begin using those fields.
-This helps you design, develop, and deploy features faster.
+Even with many other advantages, **GraphQL's single greatest benefit is the developer experience it provides.** It's straightforward to add new types and fields to your API, and similarly straightforward for your clients to begin using those fields.
+This helps you design, develop, and deploy features quickly.

-Combined with [the Apollo platform](./platform/), complex considerations like caching, data normalization, and optimistic UI become straightforward as well.
+Combined with [the Apollo platform](./platform/), complex considerations like caching, data normalization, and optimistic UI rendering become straightforward as well.

 ## Declarative and efficient data fetching

-GraphQL's declarative approach to data fetching provides significant performance and quality-of-life improvements over REST.
+GraphQL's declarative approach to data fetching provides significant performance and quality-of-life improvements over a REST API.

 Consider a webpage that displays a list of adorable pets that are available for adoption at local animal shelters. 🐶

 **Using REST**, the page might need to:

-1. `GET` a list of shelters and corresponding `pet_id`s from the `/api/shelters` endpoint
+1. `GET` a list of shelters and their corresponding `pet_id`s from the `/api/shelters` endpoint
 2. `GET` each individual pet's details (name, photo URL, etc.) with a separate request to `/api/pets/PET_ID`

 This solution requires multiple dependent network requests, which can result in slower page loads and additional battery consumption on mobile devices.
 This logic is also difficult to reuse on other pages that display slightly different data.